 Dry food.
 If you prefer to feed dry kibbles, choose high-quality brands.
 Same as with wet food, check the ingredients, and avoid fillers and grains.
 However, in our opinion, dry kibbles should be the last choice and better avoided.

-In addition, we give our kittens FortiFlora, a probiotic to help with digestion and with the stress of moving to a new home.
+In addition, we give our kittens FortiFlora, a probiotic to help with digestion and with stress of moving to a new home.
 FortiFlora can be purchased at your local vet or through Amazon.

 Food and Water Dishes